Texas man reported missing as a teen in 2015 returned home the next day, police say

 Upon police announcing they’d found her son, Santana released a statement saying, he “is receiving the care he needs to overcome his trauma, but at this time, he is nonverbal and not able to communicate with us.”

-Police Chief Troy Finner declined Thursday to answer questions about the mental health of Farias or his mother.
+Police Chief Troy Finner declined Thursday to answer questions about the mental health of Farias or his mother and would not say what motivated their actions.
 He said police are “right at the beginning” of their investigation into what happened.

+Police also said patrol officers responded to a burglary call Wednesday night at the family’s home and that it is now part of their investigation.